salvir1/Crank_On_Seattle_Bike_Data/README.md

 # Seattle_spins_analysis
+## Study of bike trips in Seattle 2015 - 2019

 ADD Hyperlinked TOC

-## Study of bike trips in Seattle 2015 - 2019
-What kind of patterns are recognizable in the bike rider count data that Seattle collects hourly at 9 different locations throughout the city?
-Which of these patterns reach statistical significance?

-### Background
+## Basic Overview
 In 2014, the city of Seattle expanded its bike trip counter program to gain a better understanding of bike trip patterns.
 Sub-surface and reflective counters were placed in 12 different locations along greenways and bike commuter corridors.
-Three are no longer in service and one new one was added in 2019.
+(Three are no longer in service and one new one was added in 2019.)
 The stated goal was to get a measure of baseline ridership that could guide investments in infrastructure to help the city reach its goal of increasing bike ridership by 400% by 2030.
+This project involved analyzing this data and performing statistical tests to answer questions that arise from the dataset.

+### Project Goal
+What kind of patterns are recognizable in the bike rider count data that Seattle collects hourly at 9 different locations throughout the city?
+Which of these patterns reach statistical significance?

+### Other Relevant Background Information
 Since 2014, dedicated bike only bike lanes have been added in the city--most notably along 2nd Ave through the central district of the city.
 Some planned projects have been eliminated due to lack of community and government support.

 Seattle ranks somewhere in the middle of the top of the pack regarding bike friendliness and bike commuter ridership.
 According to the [2014 American Community Survey](http://bikeleague.org/sites/default/files/Where_We_Ride_2014_data_web.pdf#12) analysis of bike commuting in cities, 3.7% of people bike to work in Seattle which placed it 24th among cities with populations over 65,000.